LumoSQL/not-forking/doc/not-forking.md

 it available if there is a processing error; however in the current version this is just planned, and not yet implemented.

+The tool may need to access the network to obtain sources; this can be stopped in two ways:

+- adding `offline` to the configuration file, or specifying `--offline` in the command line prohibits access to the network; this may result in an operation failing with an error, where the message mentions `--offline` to suggest why it stopped; this can be overridden with `--online` in the command line.

+- adding `no-update` to the configuration file, or specifying `--no-update` in the command line will use a local cached repository if available; this will normally be sufficient, however asking for a version newer than the last update will fail; the default behaviour can be restored by adding `--update` to the command line, which will contact the remote server to see if an update is available and download it if so.

-The tool will always try to update repositories from the network, unless `--no-update` is on the command line, or `no-update` is in the configuration file and is not overridden by an `--update` on the command line; a future version will automatically select `--no-update` if it has not been explicitely told otherwise and a repository has been updated recently (we also need to decide what "recently" actually means in this context).
+There is a plan to add a time-based default if neither `--update` nor `--no-update` is specified (in the command line or in the configuration file): instead of always defaulting to `--update`, the tool would check the time of the last ypdate, and default to `--no-update` if that time is "recent"; this is not yet implemented, and also we need to decide what "recent" actually means in this context.